SymfonyCasts/vue/sfcasts/ep2/cart-loading-quantity.md

 Our add to cart button works... though it's not very obvious.
 We click "Add to Cart" and... nothing happens!
 Sure, we can refresh and see that the shopping cart header is increasing... but come on!
-We need some fireworks for when an item is added!
+We need some fireworks when an item is added!

+## Loading Animation

 Find the `data()` section of the component.
-The first goal is to add a loading animation *while* the item is being added.
+Our first mission is to add a loading animation *while* the item is being added.
 To track that "state", create a new `addToCartLoading` data set to `false` by default.

-Then, inside of the method, put `this.addToCartLoading = true` on the top, and `this.addToCartLoading = false` on the bottom.
+Then, inside of the method, put `this.addToCartLoading = true` on top... and `this.addToCartLoading = false` on the bottom.

 Oh, but *now* we will need to make the AJAX call *wait* until it finishes.
 Add